-Nate bought a new 50" Samsung U7100 50" 4K TV.
-He bought a soundbar as well, plus an Apple TV.
-It's all controlled by the Logitech Harmony Hub,.
-But every time he turns on the Hub, the TV always wants to take over with it's smart TV menu, not the Apple TV menu.
+Neil bought a new 50" Samsung U7100 50" 4K TV.
+He bought a sound bar and an Apple TV to go with it, and it's all controlled by the Logitech Harmony Hub.
+Every time he turns on the Hub, however, the TV wants to take over with its smart TV menu, not the Apple TV menu.
 Leo says that's super annoying.
 Leo suggests that the Hub is sending a command that the TV is misinterpreting.
-The good news is, the Hub gets smarter as you use it.
-Try removing the Samsung and re-adding it.
-The command "Use SmartTV" may imply using Samsung's menu.

 Logitech Harmony Hub

 Charlie would like to pair his old Smart TV with the Amazon Alexa.
 How can he do that?
 Leo says the the Amazon Fire TV Cube may be a good option, it works with an IR blaster.
 But it won't turn the TV on, since the IR blaster loses connection.
 Leo recommends the Logitech Harmony Hub.
 It'll connect to his Echo, and then will work in between the Echo and his TV.